Split Toning in Dilute Selenium: Shadow-First Colour Separation

 How weak selenium baths tone shadows before mid-tones, why the print must be watched to a chosen stopping point, and how to combine toners for two-colour results.

-Selenium toner is most often described as a single-colour, all-or-nothing treatment: a print goes in, the blacks deepen, and a purple-brown cast settles across the image.
+Selenium toner is most often described as a single-colour, all-or-nothing treatment: a print goes in, the blacks deepen, and a purplish-brown cast settles across the image.
 Used at full working strength to completion, that is roughly what happens.
 But selenium does not act on every density at once, and a print left in a weak bath reveals a sequence rather than a switch.
 The toner reaches the heaviest silver deposits first and works upward through the tonal scale only as time passes.
-That ordering is what makes split toning possible, and controlling it is mostly a matter of dilution and timing.
+That ordering is what makes split toning possible, and controlling it is mostly a matter of dilution, temperature and watching the print.

-The reaction is not uniform across the print.
-It proceeds fastest where silver is densest, so the deepest shadows convert before the mid-tones, and the mid-tones before the highlights.
+The reaction is not uniform across the print, and the reason is physical rather than mysterious.
+The deepest shadows hold the greatest mass of metallic silver and the largest reactive surface area, so they offer the most sites for selenide to attack.
+Conversion therefore proceeds fastest where silver is densest: the blacks convert before the mid-tones, and the mid-tones before the highlights.
 In a concentrated bath the whole scale converts quickly enough that the staging is hard to observe.
-In a dilute bath the same staging unfolds slowly and visibly: the blacks shift first while lighter values remain neutral.
-Ilford notes the same behaviour for its Harman Selenium Toner, describing how the effect works up from the shadows toward the highlights, which is precisely what allows the process to be interrupted partway.
+In a dilute bath the same staging unfolds slowly and visibly, the shadows warming while lighter values stay neutral, which is precisely what allows the process to be interrupted partway.

 Related posts